When it comes

 |Watercolor painting by Hsuan-Chi Chen of a bulb of garlic, created using masking fluid.

-additives can increase color vibrancy and luminosity.
+additives can increase color vibrancy, visual texture, and luminosity.
 Iridescent mediums can

 make a finished painting look glossy or leave a shimmer on the surface.
 There